Deutz Ag (ETR:DEZ) Receives €5.98 Consensus Target Price from Analysts

-Deutz Ag (ETR:DEZ) has been assigned an average rating of “Buy” from the seven research firms that are covering the company, MarketBeat.com reports.
-One equities research analyst has rated the stock with a hold recommendation and six have issued a buy recommendation on the company.
-The average 12 month price objective among brokerages that have issued ratings on the stock in the last year is €5.98 ($7.04).
+Shares of Deutz Ag (ETR:DEZ) have earned an average recommendation of “Buy” from the seven ratings firms that are presently covering the firm, MarketBeat reports.
+One research analyst has rated the stock with a hold recommendation and six have given a buy recommendation to the company.
+The average 12 month price objective among brokers that have covered the stock in the last year is €5.98 ($7.04).

 DEUTZ Aktiengesellschaft engages in the development, production, distribution, and servicing of diesel and gas engines in Europe, the Middle East, Africa, the Asia Pacific, and the Americas.
 The company's DEUTZ Compact Engines segment provides liquid-cooled engines with capacities of up to 8 liters.